semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 Semaphore creates a queue for each Git push or a pull requests.
 All workflows sharing the same commit SHA belong in the same queue and run sequentially.

-In other words, every you rerun a workflow, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.
+In other words, every time you re-run a workflow, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.

 ![Default queue behavior](./img/default-queues.jpg)